Achieving business scalability. Practical tips

 Let me use an example from the world of technology.
 The term minimum viable product (MVP) describes an application that is not yet on the market in its final form.
 It has been released with all the key functionalities, but not all of them.
 In addition, it is not yet fully developed.
 But it works, serves its purpose and delivers value to users.
 The same goes for your products.
 Launch something that is good, good enough.
 The rest is just more models.

 I think this is where the evolution of the MVP concept can help you.
 It is called a minimum loveable product (MLP).
-Its a concept from the world of user design and user experience (UX/UI).
+It‘s a concept from the world of user design and user experience (UX/UI).
 The idea behind it is that in the age of the app economy, i.e. an economy largely based on the Internet and apps, companies have become accustomed to putting weaker and underdeveloped products on the market.
 Customers tolerate this to some extent.
 Meanwhile, MLPs are what I call MVPs created with love.
 They are unfinished, so they can’t be called a complete product, but they’re polished enough to prevent users from getting frustrated with the product’s flaw or blandness.

 How do you achieve business scalability?
 Remember that you have a good product.
 Believe in it and don’t try to be a perfectionist.
 Customers don’t expect perfection, they expect you to address their need or solve their problems.